Acids, Bases, and Salts Class 7

 1. Hydrochloric acid: Hydrochloric acid is used to make aqua regia, a mixture of acids used for various purposes including dissolving noble metals like gold and platinum.
 It is also used to clean the inside of boilers and other industrial equipment.

 3. Sulphuric acid: Sulphuric acid is widely used in various industries.
-It is used in the manufacturing of fertilizers, as well as in the production of drugs, plastics, dyes, paints, and detergents.
+It is used in the manufacturing of fertilisers, as well as in the production of drugs, plastics, dyes, paints, and detergents.

 4. Boric acid: Boric acid is commonly used as an eye wash to soothe eye irritations and infections.
 It has mild antiseptic properties and is used as an eyewash solution.